-financing and the information for that knowledge or suspicion came to or otherwise directly (or indirectly through other companies) controls over their attention in the course of their business, the person will be 25% of Parent. required to report his belief or suspicion to the Financial Investigation Agency of the British Virgin Islands, pursuant to the Proceeds of Criminal Conduct Act 1997 (as amended).
+another person is engaged in money laundering or terrorist financing and (or indirectly through other companies) controls over 25% of Parent. the information for that knowledge or suspicion came to their attention in the course of their business, the person will be required to report his belief or suspicion to the Financial Investigation Agency of the British Virgin Islands, pursuant to the Proceeds of Criminal Conduct Act 1997 (as amended).
 Such a report shall not be treated as a breach of confidence or of any restriction upon the disclosure of information imposed by any enactment or otherwise.

-its beneficial owners.
-Parent must set up a beneficial ownershi If any person resident in the British Virgin Islands knows or suspects where a beneficial owner is a corporate or individual that directly (or that another person is engaged in money laundering or terrorist indirectly through other companies) holds over 25% of the shares in Parent
+be returned without interest to the account from which they were Parent is required to hold "adequate, accurate and current" information on its beneficial owners.
+Parent must set up a beneficial ownership register, where a beneficial owner is a corporate or individual that directly (or indirectly through If any person resident in the British Virgin Islands knows or suspects that other companies) holds over 25% of the shares in Parent or otherwise directly